Expressive mechanisms for equitable rent division on a budget: The incentives of soft budgets

-One can see Theorem~\ref{Th:Th2} as the conjunction of two independent statements.
-First, when reports are constrained to be in $\Bcal$, each limit equilibrium outcome of the direct revelation game of an envy-free scf is envy-free for the true preferences.
-Second, each envy-free allocation for true preferences is a limit equilibrium outcome of the direct revelation game of an envy-free scf.
-We will concentrate on providing intuition for the first statement.
-Lemma~\ref{LMem:converse-Th2}, which is stated at the end of this section and follows from a somehow standard argument, reveals that the second statement holds for any enlargement of the quasi-linear domain.
+One can see Theorem~\ref{Th:Th2} as the conjunction of two independent statements: (i) when reports are constrained to be in $\Bcal(R)$ for bounded $R$, each limit Nash equilibrium outcome of the direct revelation game of an envy-free scf is envy-free for the true preferences; (ii) each envy-free allocation for true preferences is a limit Nash equilibrium outcome of the direct revelation game of each envy-free scf defined in $\Bcal(R)^N$.
+We will concentrate on providing intuition for (i), which requires a novel analysis of incentives in the equitable rent division problem.
+The intuition why (ii) holds, heavily borrows from that behind the known proof of Theorem~\ref{Th:Th1}.\footnote{Essentially, since we assume that $0\in R$, we have that $\Qcal\subseteq \Bcal(R)$.
+It is known what the limits of manipulations for an agent in an envy-free revelation mechanism are, and that these limits are achieved by quasi-linear reports \citep{Andersson-Ehlers-Svensson-2014-TE,Andersson-Ehlers-Svensson-2014-MSSc,Fujinaka-Wakayama-2015-JET,Velez-2017-Survey}.
+Thus, the construction that allows one to show that a given envy-free allocation for true preferences is a limit Nash equilibrium outcome of the game of a mechanism that restricts reports to be quasi-linear, also sustains the allocation as a limit Nash equilibrium outcome of any enlargement of the admissible domain of preferences (see Lemma~\ref{LMem:converse-Th2}).}

-The reason why extending the set of reports in an envy-free mechanism can create unwanted limit equilibria is the same reason why proving Theorem~\ref{Th:Th2} is a somehow subtle problem: A limit equilibrium outcome is not the precise recommendation for a given report; it is the limit of recommendations for a sequence of reports that can be increasingly apart from each other as the outcome accumulates towards a limit.
-Thus, the risk is that for each agent, say agent $i$, the sequence of reports of the other agents can make it increasingly difficult for agent $i$ to grab some gains that he or she would be able to get if the other reports were fixed.
+The reason why extending the set of reports in an envy-free mechanism to include all continuous preferences can create unwanted limit Nash equilibrium outcomes in a game, is the same reason why proving Theorem~\ref{Th:Th2} is a somehow subtle problem: A limit Nash equilibrium outcome is not the precise recommendation for a given report; it is the limit of recommendations for a sequence of reports that can be increasingly apart from each other as the outcome accumulates towards a limit.
+Thus, to understand the structure of the limit Nash equilibrium outcomes, it is not enough to determine what are the situations in which an agent can gain by changing her report considering the reports of the other agents are fixed.
+One needs to take into account the possibility that for each agent, the sequence of reports of the other agents can make the gains that the agent can grab by changing her report vanish.